rapid7/insightconnect-plugins/plugins/netskope/help.md

 # Requirements

-* Requires an API Keys for versions v1 and v2 from the product Netskope.
-Both API Keys are required.
+* Requires an API Keys for versions v1 and v2, tenant name from the product Netskope.
+Note: Both API Keys are required.

 # Supported Product Versions